Min Aung Hlaing: 2016–2020: Transition to National League for Democracy rule

 The 2015 Myanmar general election saw the National League for Democracy (NLD), led by Aung San Suu Kyi, win in a landslide.
 With the transition from an USDP to NLD-led government, Min Aung Hlaing shifted his priorities to recovering state power for the military establishment.
 His intransigence and refusal to cooperate with the civilian-led government undermined progress toward Myanmar's peace process.
 As the NLD assumed power, Min Aung Hlaing began intensifying an ongoing military crackdown on the Rohingya, beginning in October 2016.
-At the Union Peace Conference - 21st Century Panglong in August 2020, he sharply warned the NLD against scapegoating the military for its role in the ongoing ethnic conflicts.
+At the Union Peace Conference - 21st Century Panglong in August 2020, he warned the NLD against scapegoating the military for its role in the ongoing ethnic conflicts.

 Min Aung Hlaing also began to signal his interest in civilian politics.
 He began assuming a more statesman-like persona, and became increasingly assertive about the military's role.
 In the lead-up to the 2020 Myanmar general election, he worked with the USDP to position himself as the next President.
 Throughout 2019, Min Aung Hlaing made several public appearances dubbed a "charm offensive," at several religious sites and charity functions, raising speculation about his political ambitions.
 To cultivate his public persona, he began two Facebook pages that commanded a combined following of 4.1 million followers.
 In January 2020, Min Aung Hlaing met with Chinese leader Xi Jinping in Nay Pyi Taw.
 Xi promoted the practical cooperation under the framework of the One Belt One Road to achieve results at an early date and benefit Myanmar's people.
-In May 2020, Min Aung Hlaing reshuffled senior military ranks, promoting a new generation of officers loyal to Min Aung Hlaing, including Kyaw Swar Lin, who became the military's youngest lieutenant-general.
+In May 2020, Min Aung Hlaing reshuffled senior military ranks, promoting a new generation of officers loyal to him, including Kyaw Swar Lin, who became the military's youngest lieutenant general.

-2020–present: Military coup
+War with the Arakan Army intensified during this period, and the military was accused of targeting Arakanese civilians and their properties.
+On 17 March 2019, Kyaw Zaw Oo, an Arakanese MP, published a bilingual open letter to Min Aung Hlaing about the many human rights violations of the Tatmadaw in Rakhine State that harmed the lives and property of civilians and damaged buildings of cultural heritage.

 In February 2020, Min Aung Hlaing, his wife Kyu Kyu Hla and with his close astrologer Vasipake Sayadaw placed the "Hti" umbrella atop Bagan's most powerful ancient Htilominlo Temple.
 The meaning of the temple name is "need the royal umbrella, need the King".
 He was following in the footsteps of some of Myanmar's most powerful political figures including his predecessor, Senior General Than Shwe.
 Many people believed that the ceremony was a yadaya and seeking divine blessings for his glory.